+THESE SECTIONS ARE NOT NEEDED IN THE PROGRESS REPORT.

 Resources

 A government license will be needed to gather information from the small business enterprises.
 Qualified research personnel will be needed to help in the collection of the data.
 A certificate or a diploma qualification in data collection will be a requirement for the assistants.
 An individual with a Certified Public Accountant certificate will be highly recommendable to help interpret the analyzed data.
 Also, a laptop and a flash disk will be needed to save and analyze the research data.